michaelgrosner/tribeca/README.md

 The current payment is to support further development by ctubio to fix all bugs on the market you are paying against (an alternative [Votes](#votes) system).

 To provide exclusivity to proefficient traders and to keep teenagers away, once the bot is bug-free, the payment required may be increased by a minimum of x3.

+While locked, the amount of market levels is limited (only the first 3 price levels from the exchange are used); once unlocked the bot reads the full market levels of the exchange (up to thousands depending on the exchange).

 ### Donations